okx/okexchain-docs/api/okc-api/grpc-api.md

 - Transaction call object
   The transaction call object is mandatory and contains all the necessary parameters to execute a read-only EVM contract method

-    from: DATA, 20 Bytes - (optional) The address the transaction is sent from.
+    `from`: DATA, 20 Bytes - (optional) The address the transaction is sent from.

-    to: DATA, 20 Bytes - The address the transaction is directed to.
+    `to`: DATA, 20 Bytes - The address the transaction is directed to.

-    gas: QUANTITY - gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.
+    `gas`: QUANTITY - gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.

-    gasPrice: QUANTITY - gasPrice used for each paid gas
+    `gasPrice`: QUANTITY - gasPrice used for each paid gas

-    value: QUANTITY - value sent with this transaction
+    `value`: QUANTITY - value sent with this transaction

-    data: DATA - (optional) Hash of the method signature and encoded parameters.
+    `data`: DATA - (optional) Hash of the method signature and encoded parameters.
 For details see Ethereum Contract ABI in the Solidity documentation

 - Block number

 - State override set (optional)
     The state override set is an optional address-to-state mapping, where each entry specifies some state to be ephemerally overridden prior to executing the call.
 Each address maps to an object containing:
-    balance: Quantity, - Fake balance to set for the account before executing the call.
+    `balance`: Quantity, - Fake balance to set for the account before executing the call.
-    nonce: Quantity, - Fake nonce to set for the account before executing the call.
+    `nonce`: Quantity, - Fake nonce to set for the account before executing the call.
-    code: Binary, - Fake EVM bytecode to inject into the account before executing the call.
+    `code`: Binary, - Fake EVM bytecode to inject into the account before executing the call.
-    state: Object, - Fake key-value mapping to override all slots in the account storage before executing the call.
+    `state`: Object, - Fake key-value mapping to override all slots in the account storage before executing the call.
-    stateDiff: Object, - Fake key-value mapping to override individual slots in the account storage before executing the call.
+    `stateDiff`: Object, - Fake key-value mapping to override individual slots in the account storage before executing the call.

 The goal of the state override set is manyfold:
     It can be used by DApps to reduce the amount of contract code needed to be deployed on chain.
 Code that simply returns internal state or does pre-defined validations can be kept off chain and fed to the node on-demand.